querycert/qcert/README.md

 `javac` for the produced Java code, then call `java` with the `RunJava` query runner.
 You will need to pass it three pieces of
-information: (i) the location of the gson jar which is used to parse the input, (ii) the location of the Q\*cert runtime for java, both as part of the classpath, and (ii) some input data on which to run the query.
+information: (i) the location of the gson jar which is used to parse the input, (ii) the location of the Q\*cert runtime for Java, both as part of the classpath, and (ii) some input data on which to run the query.
 From the command line, you can do it as follows, first to compile the Java code: